dennybaa/goapp-example-fasthttp/README.md

     1.2. **logfile mode (BACKEND=logfile)**

-    Evidently GET /user has not been reuested thus returns `Not Found`.
+    Evidently GET /user has not been requested thus the endpoint returns `Not Found`.
+    Secondly desire for a custom log event formatting, didn't allow to use an efficient zap logger that is why a simple buffered log filewriter has been implemented for this specific requirements.

     1.3. **sqlite mode (BACKEND=sqlite)**